-Revenues for the Optoelectronics and Manufacturing division during the three months ended September 30, 2019 increased as a result of higher sales by our contract manufacturing business and commercial optoelectronics business.
+Revenues for the Optoelectronics and Manufacturing division during the three months ended September 30, 2020 increased year-over-year as a result of higher revenue from our contract manufacturing business and the inclusion of revenues from a small business acquired in February 2020.
+These increases were partially offset by a decrease in revenues from our optoelectronics business.